ngnrsaa/qflex/docs/input_formats.md

              Currently, the indices are zero indexed and run from left to right, top to bottom.
 ```

-Sample circuit files can be found under [qflex/circuits](/circuits).

 ## Ordering files

 Circuit-ordering files allow fine-tuned optimization of how qFlex simulates a